GERMANY’S TAX LAWS IN A NUTSHELL (updated 30 May 2021)

 As part of a corona tax relief package, VAT was lowered to 16% and (reduced rate) 5% for the second half of 2020.
 The regular rates of 19% / 7% is effective again as of 1 January 2021.
 The moment of providing the service is decisive, not the point in time the invoice is being issued.

 A number of services are VAT-exempt, such as renting a flat or buying a house (this trigger Real Estate Transfer Tax though, see IV.).

 If you are a business or an entrepreneur you can reclaim VAT paid, certain requirements being met.

 Small entrepreneurs can make use of the small entrepeneurs rule: If your annual turnover does not exceed EUR 22,000 (as of FY 2020) you may be exempted from invoicing VAT – but at the same time have no right of claiming input VAT from your suppliers’ invoice.

 The acquisition of German real estate is VAT-exempt, but subject to real estate transfer tax (“RETT”, Grunderwerbsteuer).
 RETT is imposed on the agreed consideration (usually purchase price) at a rate of 3.5% up to 6.5%, depending on where in Germany (in which Bundesland) the real property is situated.

 It is usually agreed in the notarized purchase agreement that RETT is borne by the purchaser.
 Hence, the tax authorities usually submit the RETT assessment to the buyer.
 Upon such notice, RETT needs to be paid within one month in order to avoid fines and penalties.

-These are the RETT rates as of 30 November 2020:
+These are the RETT rates (by Bundesland) as of 30 May 2021:

 Depending on what you own (property tax for real estate owners), what you do (e.g. lottery tax) or what you buy (energy, alcoholic or tobacco products, coffee) other taxes may apply.